Have you ever looked at the successful business owners and entrepreneurs and wondered, “What do they have that I don’t have?”

 So what is it that separates the successful business owners from those who’re still sitting in their cubicles and dreaming?

-Here we’re not talking about one factor.
-Instead, we’re talking about a set of characteristics that successful people possess.
+It’s mindset: a set of characteristics that successful people possess.

 Do you possess these characteristics too?
 Do you have the right mindset?